-The Edmonton Police Service Hate Crime Unit advocates for human rights, safety, security and inclusiveness for all identifiable communities in Edmonton.
-The Hate Crime Unit is committed to sustainable partnerships with our communities to build trust, prevent hate crimes and incidents from occurring and foster an atmosphere of mutual respect in our City.
+The Edmonton Police Service Hate Crimes and Violent Extremism Unit investigates hate crimes and incidents, and works in partnership with the community to build trust, prevent hate crimes and incidents from occurring and foster an atmosphere of mutual respect in our City.

-A Hate Crime is an offence committed against a person or property, which is motivated, in whole or in part, by the suspect’s hate, bias or prejudice towards an identifiable group based on, real or perceived, race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation or any other similar factor.
+A Hate Motivated Crime is a criminal offence committed against a person or property that is motivated in whole or in part by the suspect’s hate, bias or prejudice towards an identifiable group based on real or perceived colour, race, religion, national or ethnic origin, age, sex, sexual identity, gender identity or expression, or any other similar factor

 Examples of hate crimes include: